 Clamps for attaching the scythe to a bench

-Vise for securing a scythe by its rib
+Vice for securing a scythe by its rib

-Awl (or nail) for removing dirt from scythe ring allen screws
+Awl (or nail) for removing dirt from scythe ring Allen screws